 The first part of the report introduces and analyses the performance of the main communication channels, such as the project website, Twitter, videos, newsletters, leaflets, and the data dashboard.
 This section follows the structure of the tasks set out in the communication and dissemination work package (WP7).
-The second part of the report contains an overview of communication and dissemination activities connected with GENDERACTION's efforts to communicate with the target groups defined in its Communication and Dissemination Strategy (D7.1).
+The second part of the report contains an overview of communication and dissemination activities connected with GENDERACTION's efforts to communication and Dissemination Strategy (D7.1).
 In the end, the lessons learned are discussed.